 E-102 γ, commonly known as Gamma (ガンマ), is an Eggman robot from the E-100 Series, and one of the six main playable characters in Sonic Adventure.
-A red and silver android with an impressive array of weaponry, Gamma turns against his creator Dr. Eggman over the course of the story, and is eventually destroyed in a climactic battle with his 'older brother', E-101 β.
+A red and silver robot with an impressive array of weaponry, Gamma turns against his creator Dr. Eggman over the course of the story, and is eventually destroyed in a climactic battle with his 'older brother', E-101 β.

 His play style in Sonic Adventure is unique as it involves only shooting and reaching the target while the time dwindles down.
 Score depends on how long the aim button has been held down and when shot, time is added to the timer as a reward.

 Being one of Dr. Eggman's robots (or "clunkers", as Sonic called him) gives Gamma various different modes of mechanical locomotion, including temporary flight, and wheeled mode.